-- DATE: January 21, 2021 - TO: Boston Region Metropolitan Planning Organization - FROM: Michelle Scott, MPO Staff - RE: Proposed SFY 2021 Transit Asset Management Targets
+- DATE: March 17, 2022 - TO: Boston Region Metropolitan Planning Organization - FROM: Michelle Scott, MPO Staff - RE: Proposed SFY 2022 Transit Asset Management Targets

-Through its federal Transit Asset Management (TAM) rule, the Federal Transit Administration (FTA) requires transit agencies, metropolitan planning organizations (MPO), and state agencies to collaborate to achieve and maintain a state of good repair for transit systems.
-FTA requires transit providers that receive federal funds and own, operate, or manage capital assets used to provide public transportation-and states coordinating groups of these transit providers-to establish targets each year for federally required TAM performance measures.
+Through its federal Transit Asset Management (TAM) rule,1 the Federal Transit Administration (FTA) requires transit agencies, metropolitan planning organizations (MPO), and state agencies to collaborate to achieve and maintain a state of good repair for transit systems.
+FTA requires transit providers that receive federal funds and own, operate, or manage capital assets used to provide public transportation-and states coordinating groups of these transit providers- to establish targets each year for federally required TAM performance measures.
 These measures relate to the condition of transit rolling stock, nonrevenue service vehicles, facilities, and rail fixed guideway infrastructure.
 Meanwhile, FTA requires MPOs to set regional performance targets for these TAM measures in coordination with transit and state agencies.
-This memorandum proposes updates to the Boston Region MPO's existing set of TAM performance targets, which the MPO last updated in February 2020.
+This memorandum proposes updates to the Boston Region MPO's existing set of TAM performance targets, which the MPO last updated in January 2021.

 MPOs are federally required to review their TAM performance targets when updating their Long-Range Transportation Plan (LRTP) or Transportation Improvement Program (TIP).
-As part of its annual TIP update, MPO staff recommends that the MPO vote to adopt the proposed updates to its regional TAM targets presented in this memorandum at its January 21, 2021, meeting.
-These proposed updated targets are based on state fiscal year (SFY) 2021 (July 2020 to June 2021) targets set by the Massachusetts Bay Transportation Authority (MBTA), the MetroWest Regional Transit Authority (MWRTA), and the Cape Ann Transportation Authority (CATA).
-These targets account for recent asset inventory and condition data and these agencies' expectations for asset procurement and improvement during SFY 2021.
-MPO staff would then incorporate these updated TAM targets into its federal fiscal years (FFYs) 2022- 26 TIP.
+As part of its annual TIP update, MPO staff recommends that the MPO vote to adopt the proposed updates to its regional TAM targets presented in this memorandum at its March 17, 2022, meeting.
+These proposed updated targets are based on state fiscal year (SFY) 2021 (July 2021 to June 2022) targets set by the Massachusetts Bay Transportation Authority (MBTA), the MetroWest Regional Transit Authority (MWRTA), and the Cape Ann Transportation Authority (CATA).
+These targets account for recent asset inventory and condition data and these agencies' expectations for asset procurement and improvement during SFY 2022.
+Upon MPO approval, MPO staff would incorporate these updated TAM targets into its federal fiscal years (FFYs) 2023-27 TIP.

-&lt;sup>1 49 Code of Federal Regulations (CFR) Part 625.
+1 49 Code of Federal Regulations (CFR) Part 625.